samuel-henry/Smalltalk-Design-Patterns-Assignments/samuelh-cspp51050-spr-13/Deliverable3/README.md

 9. Say you were reading on the internet and found a new knowledge source that was not the last.fm API, but a different one, that contained aural data about the song files themselves, such as the loudest frequencies at each second of a track.
 How would you incorporate this knowledge source into your program?
 What parts of your design pattern you need to modify, and what parts of the code should NOT need to be modified?
 (Hint: the former group should be as small as possible, and the latter group as big as possible.)

 I would add a KnowledgeSource that could find similar tracks based on the aural data and connect it to my Controller and let it create Assumptions (with Tracks).
-That's it.

-Amend your UML diagram showing where the new knowledge source would be added and how it would interact with your current code.
+I'd also need to figure out a better way to store rejected tracks.
+Instead of establish a deep object equality functionality, I currently just use the LastFM url.
+Other than those minor steps, that's it.

 10. Input a track of your choosing to your program, and get recommendations.
 Say "no" to your program at least 5 times, and eventually say "yes."
 Provide the output for the entire recommendation session.